Artem-Romanenia/MediatR.Extensions.Microsoft.AspNetCore.Mvc/README.md

 ... and you want to get rid of them, you may very well give this extension a try.

+## MediatR version support

+MediatR.Extensions.Microsoft.AspNetCore.Mvc version 1.0.0 lists MediatR 4.0.0 as a dependency, but it equally supports every version of MediatR up to 5.1.0

-See [Wiki](https://github.com/Artem-Romanenia/MediatR.Extensions.Microsoft.AspNetCore.Mvc/wiki) to get started.
+## See [Wiki](https://github.com/Artem-Romanenia/MediatR.Extensions.Microsoft.AspNetCore.Mvc/wiki) to get started.